mikewebbtech/mikewebbtech-blog/2025/2025-10-09-hugo-link-rendering.md

 ---
 date: 2025-10-09T00:00:00+08:00
 draft: false
-title: Smart external links in Hugo with a render hook
+title: links icons with Hugo render hook
 summary: How I made external links open in a new tab, added security attributes and appended an icon, without touching Markdown content
 tags:
   - blog